Order-by-disorder from Schwinger bosons in a frustrated honeycomb ferromagnet: Model and methods

 \section{Model and methods}

-We consider the honeycomb lattice where, as shown in Fig.~\ref{fig:lattice}(b), each lattice site of the $u$ sublattice is connected to three $v$ sublattice nearest neighbors through the bond vectors $ {\bf d}_{1,2,3}$.
-As it will become clearer in the next section, we consider two types of unit-cells, with 2 and 8 sites (Fig.~\ref{fig:lattice}(c)), whose respective first Brillouin zones are displayed in panel (c).
+We consider the honeycomb lattice where, as shown in Fig.~\ref{fig01}(b), each lattice site of the $u$ sublattice is connected to three nearest neighbors on the $v$ sublattice through the bond vectors ${\bf d}_{1,2,3}$.
+We adopt an eight-site unit cell defined in Fig.~\ref{fig01}(b) and whose corresponding first Brillouin zone is also displayed in panel (c), together with the high-symmetry points encountered along the path used for the calculation of the dynamical properties.
+Note that $M/2$ denotes the midpoint of the $\Gamma$–$M$ path and corresponds to the condensation wavevector of the dZZ order.

-We investigate an isotropic Heisenberg model with interactions extending beyond nearest neighbors.
-Quantum spins ${\bf S}_i$ occupy each lattice site $i$, and the Hamiltonian is given by
+We consider an isotropic Heisenberg model with interactions extending beyond nearest neighbors.
+Quantum spins ${\bf S}_i$ are located at each lattice site $i$, and the Hamiltonian reads

-where the first sum runs over nearest-neighbor pairs and the second over third-neighbor pairs.
-Both $J_1$ and $J_3$ preserve full spin-rotation symmetry, in contrast to bond-dependent couplings that reduce lattice \cite{maksimov_ab_2022,maksimov_baco_2aso_4_2_2025,maksimov_proximity-induced_2023}.
-The competition between the ferromagnetic, $J_1<0$, and the AFM, $J_3>0$, can lead to frustration in a $J_3/|J_1|$ parameter range which we explore here.